Majd ed-Dowleh Qajar-Qovanlu Amirsoleimani: The Historic Journey

 Garden party taken for Naser al-Din Shah's last visit to England, with Prince Majd ed-Dowleh Amirsoleimani, at Hatfield House, July 1889.

 Majd ed-Dowleh accompanied Naser al-Din Shah on his historic trips to Europe, marking the first time an Iranian monarch had embarked on such a journey.
 He joined the Shah on all three of his European tours, the first in 1873, the second in 1878, and the last in 1889.
 In his 1873 travel diary, Naser al-Din Shah Qajar recounts his departure from Tehran and describes his route through Russia, Prussia, Germany, Belgium, England, France, Switzerland, Italy, Austria, Turkey, and Georgia.
-These journeys provided the Persian court with valuable insights into European society, governance, and culture.
+These journeys provided the Qajar court with valuable insights into European society, governance, and culture.

-These diplomatic missions were crucial not only for strengthening Persia’s international relationships but also for exposing the Persian court to European advancements in governance, technology, and culture.
+These diplomatic missions were crucial not only for strengthening Iran's international relationships but also for exposing the Qajar court to European advancements in governance, technology, and culture.
 Most of the travel was done by train or boat, reflecting the transportation options of the time.

 As detailed in Taken for Wonder by Naghmeh Sohrabi, or in the Diary of H. M. the Shah of Persia by Naser al-Din Shab, these travels sparked a profound exchange of ideas, challenging both Iranian and European preconceptions.
 Iranian travelers, including Majd ed-Dowleh, observed European society with a mixture of admiration and critical reflection, particularly regarding issues like social organization and technological innovation.
 Their reports, which offered both fascination and critique, played a significant role in shaping Iran’s discussions on modernization and reform.
 This dynamic exchange between Iran and Europe during the late 19th century illustrates the reciprocal nature of cultural influence during a transformative era for both regions.